asajatovic/FER-Haskell/README.md

-# PUH assignments - asajatovic
+# PUH assignments - Antonio Šajatović

 Welcome to your PUH assignments repository, *asajatovic*.
 Here's a quick intro to how things are gonna work around here.